PedroMiguelCarraro/MangaUpdatesTranslator/README.md

 The simple version create one big file with all names, no helpfull The complex creates a file for each status,
--read, Reading
+ - read, Reading
--comp, Completed
+ - comp, Completed
--hold, On-Hold
+ - hold, On-Hold
--drop, dropped
+ - drop, dropped
--wait, plan to read
+ - wait, plan to read

 # How to Use